michel-kraemer/actson-rs/README.md

 to asynchronously read more bytes from the input and to provide them to the parser.

 *Heads up:* The `tokio` feature has to be enabled for this.
-It is enabled by default.
+It is disabled by default.

 ```rust